archan937/lock-o-motion/README.md

 LockOMotion is able to mock some of the `HTTParty` core methods (GET, POST, PUT, DELETE requests and HTTP Basic Authentication).
 With this achievement, we are able to use several Ruby gems which have `HTTParty` as gem dependency.
 The dependency will not be a blocking factor anymore when it comes to using the gem within a RubyMotion application.

-As opposed to not having the `HTTParty` mock to our availability:
+When having the following situation:

 **Gemfile**

     source "http://rubygems.org"

     # RubyMotion aware gems
-    gem "lock-o-motion", :path => "/Users/paulengel/.rvm/gems/ruby-1.9.3-p374/gems/lock-o-motion-0.1.0"
+    gem "lock-o-motion"

     # RubyMotion unaware gems
     group :lotion do